raae/queen.raae.codes/content/landing/done-for-you-demo/_how.md

 You approve the feature set and decide on the demo framework (i.e., Gatsby, Next, or plain React).

-When the payment comes through, We get to coding!

 ### What you get:

 - Unstyled demo in a transferable Code Sandbox or Github repository